Skip to main content

 • Preparing nurses for senior leadership roles in managing healthcare services for older people

-Award-winning study model VU's award-winning postgraduate Block Model recognises the complexity of students' lives while giving a consistent, manageable and connected online learning experience.
+Award-winning study model: VU's award-winning postgraduate Block Model recognises the complexity of students' lives while giving a consistent, manageable and connected online learning experience.
 Earn your Master of Nursing (Chronic Disease and Ageing) faster than on-campus with our unique study model.
-No exams or textbooks to purchase The online units have been designed with a student-centred approach that spans from the overarching learning outcomes to engaging activities and self-determined assessments.
-Support seven days and in the evenings Get the support you need, when you need it, during your course.
-VU's support network has a single focus on ensuring you are entirely supported to succeed.
-VU Online’s Master of Nursing, with a specialisation in Chronic Disease and Ageing, is designed for registered nurses to transform the delivery of healthcare services in Australia.
+There are no exams or textbooks to purchase.
+The online units have been designed with a student-centred approach that spans the overarching learning outcomes to engaging activities and self-determined assessments.
+Support seven days a week and in the evenings: Get the support you need, when you need it, during your course.
+VU's support network focuses on ensuring you are entirely supported to succeed.
+VU Online’s Master of Nursing, specialising in Chronic Disease and Ageing, is designed for registered nurses to transform the delivery of healthcare services in Australia.
 Across eight core units of study – from Promoting Cultural Competence and Community Health to Nursing Informatics – and four specialised units in Chronic Disease and Ageing, students will acquire skills that are in demand for senior nurse leaders.
-The Chronic Disease and Ageing specialisation provides registered nurses with a fundamental knowledge base to devise innovative care interventions and models of care for residents, patients, families and carers.
-Graduates with a Master of Nursing (Chronic Disease and Ageing) will acquire person-centred strategies to plan, assess, implement, evaluate, support and care for older individuals living with complex comorbidities or chronic health conditions.
-Each course is delivered 100% online, giving students the flexibility to fit study around their busy personal and professional lives.
+The Chronic Disease and Ageing specialisation provides registered nurses with a fundamental knowledge base to devise innovative care interventions and models for residents, patients, families, and carers.
+Graduates with a Master of Nursing (Chronic Disease and Ageing) will acquire person-centred strategies to plan, assess, implement, evaluate, support, and care for older individuals with complex comorbidities or chronic health conditions.
+Each course is delivered 100% online, allowing students to fit study around their busy personal and professional lives.
 VU Online takes a personalised 1:1 approach to online learning, which makes learning highly interactive and supported.
-With 25 years of experience delivering postgraduate courses in Australia, VU has equipped thousands of students from all walks of life with the knowledge and skills to successfully achieve their unique career goals including promotion, salary increase and leadership and innovation in nursing.
+With 25 years of experience delivering postgraduate courses in Australia, VU has equipped thousands of students from all walks of life with the knowledge and skills to successfully achieve their unique career goals, including promotion, salary increase, leadership, and innovation in nursing.

 Master's 24 months 12 Units